Professional Medical Liability

 - Required that insurance companies provide information regarding economic versus non-economic damages and settled versus verdict cases to state and national regulators.

 - Raising the evidentiary standard in medical liability cases to require "clear and convincing" evidence.
-(1975) (2017 COD)
+(1975) (April 2021 BOD)